daminier/py_analysis_clustering_motorway/README.md

 *	 update(init_file_name,file), given a file, which has been already initialized, this function update an initialized file.
 Basically it refreshes the column “volte” (times) of an initialized file.
 When a new plate is found, the function adds a new record.
 When a plate (which compares in both file but with different path) is found, the function add a new record with the different path.

-*	 sort(file_name,sort_by,kind="mergesort"), if you need to sort the result (you could need it for clustering), you can do it through this function.
+*	 sort(file_name,sort_by,kind="mergesort"), if you need to sort the result, you can do it through this function.
 The parameter “sort_by” must be string or a list of strings which represents the column to take into account.
 It uses a “mergesort” algorithm by default.

 *	 get_patterns(file_name,times=1,show_plates=False,plates_threshold=0), this function selects from the dataset the items which have times value greater than a certain threshold (the parameter to set this threshold is “times”).
 By setting the parameter show_plates=True, it shows a table of a selected path and the associated plates.
-It is possible to set a threshold of the minimum number of gates of a path through the parameter "plates_threshold".
+It is possible to set the minimum number of gates in a path through the parameter "plates_threshold".

-*	 plot(file_name,times=1,plates_threshold=0), it plots an histogram of the number of cars which have driven across a path more than a certain threshold.
+*	 plot(file_name,times=1,plates_threshold=0), it plots an histogram about the number of cars which have driven across a path more than a certain threshold.
 It uses the function “get_patterns”.

 The elapsed time and the status of each operation is a significant information, which is why it is always shown as an output in the shell.